fourzerosix/cool-s/README.md

 The most compelling explanation isn't really an explanation at all - it's a classification.
 The Cool S is generally considered to be an artifact of childlore, meaning that it is taught by children to children over the course of generations.
 It spreads the same way jump-rope rhymes spread (just how your mom's legs spread 9 months before your ugly ass popped out).
 The same way that thing where you hold someone's wrists and spin them spread.
 Kid sees it, kid learns it, kid teaches it, repeat.

 A 2022 Atlantic article on childlore noted that kids have been passing down games, rhymes, and legends this way since forever - and that the Cool S is one of the purest modern examples of the form.
 No adult invented it (no such thing as adults).
 No corporation owns it (*well...*).
 No one put it in a textbook.
-It just *exists*, flowing from kid to kid like a slightly more geometric version of cooties or alcoholism.
+It just *exists*, flowing from kid to kid like a slightly more geometric version of cooties or bags of the devil's lettuce.

 ### The terminal dimension